huberf/clara-pip/README.md

 6. This is messy so pulling from the pip setup is recommended for any use case not requiring customizing the package code.

+## Development/Contribution Tips

+The best place to dive in is `clara/brain.py` which is what calls all other modules and shows the core logic.

 ## Convo File Formats
 All json files from the `convos/` directory are automatically loaded at startup.
 Therefore, you can break your convo files into an infinite number of individual